tomjoht/documentation-theme-jekyll/doc_tags.md

 ## Retrieving pages for a specific tag

-If you want to retrieve pages outside of a particular doc_tag-archive page, you could use this code:
+If you want to retrieve pages outside of a particular tag-archive page, you could use this code:

 ```html
 {% raw %}